Monomial Matrix Group Equivariant Neural Functional Networks: Conclusion

 \section{Conclusion}

 In this paper, we formally describe a group of monomial matrices that preserves FCNNs and CNNs while acting on their weight spaces.
 For $\ReLU$ networks, this group includes permutation and scaling symmetries, while for networks with $\sin$ or $\Tanh$ activations, it encompasses permutation and sign-flipping symmetries.
 We introduce Monomial-NFNs, a first-of-a-kind class of NFNs that incorporates these scaling or sign-flipping symmetries in weight spaces.
 We demonstrate that the low number of trainable parameters in our equivariant linear layer of Monomial-NFNs compared to previous works on NFNs, highlighting their capability to efficiently process weight spaces of deep networks.
 Our NFNs exhibit competitive generalization performance and efficiency compared to existing models across several benchmarks.

-One limitation of the paper is, we are uncertain about the maximality of the group $G$ acting on the weight space of $\ReLU$ network; therefore, there may exists other types of symmetries in the weight space beyond neuron permuting and weight scaling, and our model is not equivariant with respect to these symmetries.
+{ One limitation of our model is that, due to the large size of the group considered, the resulting linear layers can be limited in terms of expressivity.
+For example, a weight corresponding to an edge between two neurons will be updated based only on its previous value, ignoring other edges across the same or other layers.
+To resolve this issue, it is necessary to construct an equivariant nonlinear layer to encode further relations between these weights, thus enhancing the expressivity. } Another limitation is that we are uncertain about the maximality of the group $G$ acting on the weight space of the $\text{ReLU}$ network.
+Therefore, other types of symmetries may exist in the weight space beyond neuron permutation and weight scaling, and our model is not equivariant with respect to these symmetries.
 We leave the problem of identifying such a maximal group for future research.

-\begin{ack} Use unnumbered first level headings for the acknowledgments.
-All acknowledgments go at the end of the paper before the list of references.
-Moreover, you are required to declare funding (financial activities supporting the submitted work) and competing interests (related financial activities outside the submitted work).
-More information about this disclosure can be found at: \url{https://neurips.cc/Conferences/2024/PaperInformation/FundingDisclosure}.

-Do {\bf not} include this section in the anonymized submission, only in the final paper.
-You can use the \texttt{ack} environment provided in the style file to automatically hide this section in the anonymized submission. \end{ack}
+\begin{ack} This research / project is supported by the National Research Foundation Singapore under the AI Singapore Programme (AISG Award No: AISG2-TC-2023-012-SGIL).
+This research / project is supported by the Ministry of Education, Singapore, under the Academic Research Fund Tier 1 (FY2023) (A-8002040-00-00, A-8002039-00-00).
+This research / project is also supported by the NUS Presidential Young Professorship Award (A-0009807-01-00). \end{ack}

 \DoToC